gramineproject/gramine/Documentation/sgx-intro.rst

    SVN

       Each element of the SGX :term:`TCB` is assigned a Security Version Number (SVN).
-For the hardware, these SVNs are referred to collectively as the CPU_SVN, and for software referred as ISV_SVN.
+For the hardware, these SVNs are referred to collectively as CPU_SVN, and for software referred as ISV_SVN.
 A TCB is considered up to date if all components of the TCB have SVNs greater than or equal to a threshold published by the author of the component.